UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 the numerical columns.

 This overview tells us that most movies have a runtime around 90-130 min, but there are some that are shorter and some that are longer.
-Most movies have less than 80,000 votes, but there are some that have a really high number, skewing this distribution.

-Interestingly, the distributions of the ratings from IMDB and from Rotten Tomatoes don’t look at all the same!
-The Rotten Tomatoes ratings are much more evenly spread out than the IMDB ratings and only fall off towards the extreme ends of the rating range.
-This is unexpected since they are both the result of people voting on movies online.
+Most movies have less than 80,000 votes, but there are some that have a really high number.

-When we discover such particularities during EDA, we would take note of them as something to investigate further later, and then keep it in the back of our head when interpreting the rest of our EDA.
+The distribution for the IMDB ratings is centered around 6, with few extreme values on either end and no notable shift in either direction.

 Our EDA is already helping us finding interesting aspects of the data!